 Due to many reasons, such as harmful apps, hardware problems, a cache data issue, or a corrupt system, you may find your Android repeatedly crashing and restarting.
-Unfortunately, this terribly frustrating problem is a relatively common complaint.
+This frustrating problem is relatively common.
 The good news is that not all hope is lost, as various solutions can help get your Android back up and running.

 Here are seven fixes you can apply.
-(Note: Instructions may vary depending on your device model and operating system (OS).)
+(Note: Instructions may vary depending on your device model and operating system.)

 1. Make sure your Android OS is up to date

-You must download and install the most recent OS updates to keep your device running at its best.
+You must download and install the most current operating system (OS) updates to keep your device running at its best.

-Yes, updating your Android can be inconvenient as it will cause the phone to be out of commission during the process.
-The update will still improve, introduce new features, and protect you from the latest security threats.
+The update will introduce new features and protect you from the latest security threats.
 When it comes to your mobile device crashing and rebooting, an OS update may be all that is required.

 Not sure how to check and install system updates?
 Follow these simple steps:

 Open your Android Settings, scroll down, and click on Advanced > System updates.
 Here, you can check for updates, view your device’s update history, and use a Software Upgrade Assistant if necessary.

 2. Check storage and clear space if needed

 If your Android is up to date, you may want to check the storage and clear up some space, if full or nearly full.
 Anything under 10% free space warrants a cleanout.
 Deleting unnecessary files and cached data will help ensure your device works properly.

 Open Settings and tap Storage.
 Here, you can view the available space and the breakdown for each category, such as apps, pictures, videos, audio, and downloads, among others.